CASE STUDY: VIDEO PRODUCTION TWO PERSON INTERVIEW

 Interview with a world renown architect and his trusted photographer

-The challenge: To record and light a centrepiece video within an extremely limited time frame for the exhibition “Archiving Seasons of Light” at the Tin Sheds Gallery in Darlington, Sydney.
+The challenge: To film a two person interview aimed to be the centrepiece of the exhibition “Archiving Seasons of Light” at the Tin Sheds Gallery in Darlington, Sydney.

 Kengo Kuma is a globally acclaimed Japanese architect and a professor at the Department of Architecture at the University of Tokyo.
 He has offices in both Tokyo and Paris.